epfml/ML_course/labs/ex01/python_setup_tutorial.md

 ### Online: EPFL Noto & Google Colab
 #### EPFL Noto
-Called [Noto](https://www.epfl.ch/education/educational-initiatives/cede/digitaltools/noto/), EPFL’s JupyterLab centralized platform allows teachers and students to use Jupyter (Python) notebooks without having to install anything on their computer: they can easily access, modify and run notebooks online with a simple web browser.
+Called [Noto](https://www.epfl.ch/education/educational-initiatives/cede/digitaltools/jupyter-notebooks-for-education/), EPFL’s JupyterLab centralized platform allows teachers and students to use Jupyter (Python) notebooks without having to install anything on their computer: they can easily access, modify and run notebooks online with a simple web browser.
 EPFL Noto files are automatically saved on your EPFL account and remain available there.

 [Click here for an automatic setup for CS-433 on your EPFL Noto and start with the introduction exercise `npprimer.ipynb`.](https://noto.epfl.ch/hub/user-redirect/git-pull?repo=https://github.com/epfml/ML_course&urlpath=lab/tree/ML_course/labs/ex01/npprimer.ipynb)

 To get the latest content from CS-433 (when it is updated):
 1. open a terminal window in Noto (via '+' sign)
 2. `cd` to `ML_course`
-3. add and commit any changes you have made locally
+3. add and commit any changes you have made locally (an alternative is to stash your changes using 'git stash' if you don't want to keep the changes you've made)
 4. execute `git pull`

 After opening the terminal (step 1):